Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

 Once the desired application is selected, you can release the Alt key.

 Note: To gain focus on an application simply means that this is the active window that you have selected that accepts input from peripherals like the keyboard or mouse.

 2. Improved visual immersion when using three monitors

 Games become super immersive when you have three monitors set for your games to span across.

-For this type of arrangement, getting your hands on monitors with the thinnest bevel edges possible is best.
+For this type of arrangement, getting your hands on monitors with the thinnest bevel edges is best.

 It is relatively easy to configure with most types of graphics cards and will require a more powerful graphics card, in general, to optimally run extra monitors at smooth frame rates.

 It isn’t recommended to use dual monitors explicitly for gaming.
 The main reason for this is that the bevels of both screens will have to be placed in the center view, which will be undesirable.

 With both monitor’s bevels always visible in the center of your viewing area, it will continuously draw your attention to it and will be too distractive.

 With three monitors, the monitor’s bevels join up at a different point as opposed to the center, thus creating a more seamless experience.